IT ALL BEGAN WITH 200 BOOKS FROM THE STATE LIBRARY

 Today, the Bicknell Library is housed on the site of the former Vaught’s Paint Shop.
 Construction on the new building began in late 1990 and open house was held in September 1991.
 Funds for the purchase of the lot and construction of the building were provided by Harold Huffman in memory of his wife, the late Marjorie Huffman, a long-time teacher and librarian in the local school system.
 Other donations provided shelving and other furnishings for the library.

-The Bicknell-Vigo Township Public Library's area of service is to a population of approximately 5,235.
-The city and township library is currently composed of the main library in the city of Bicknell and one new branch, that was donated by Mr. and Mrs. Huffman, in Sandborn.
-Our governing body consists of three board members appointed by the school board, two by the city council, and two by the county commissioners.
+The Bicknell-Vigo Township Public Library’s area of service is to a population of approximately 5,235.
+The city and township library is currently composed of the main library in the city of Bicknell and one branch that was donated by Mr. Harold Huffman and his second wife, Lorene, in Sandborn.
+Our governing body consists of three board members appointed by the school board, two by the county, and two by the county commissioners.

 Board of Trustees